Crustacean1/RecImage/README.md

 User uploads image -> original image is stored in source, and empty transform (with no filters applied) is stored in output User reqeusts change -> original image is treated as baseline, composition of filters is then applied, and resulting image is saved
 Older version of the same image are detected and subsequently removed
+## Launching
+Backend uses mysql as db, as such it requires runing instance of it in background You can also launch them both by typing `docker-compose up --build`, but program lanuched in such way has cors issues with imager frontend, so it's only userful for testing api with postman